google/peoplemath/README.md

 ### Permissions

-Thanks to contributions from [Samrthi](https://github.com/Samrthi), It is possible to configure PeopleMath so that read and write access is limited to certain users.
+Thanks to contributions from [Samrthi](https://github.com/Samrthi), it is possible to configure PeopleMath so that read and write access is limited to certain users.

 Users are identified using [Firebase Authentication](https://firebase.google.com/docs/auth).
 Currently, the only underlying authentication method supported is [Google Sign-in](https://developers.google.com/identity/sign-in/web).